![]() |

 Will the Sanctuary take my senior dog?

 If you are thinking about giving up your old dog, please exhaust every possibility for keeping your best friend in the home he knows and finds comfortable.
 According to the Humane Society of the United States, 6-8 million animals enter the sheltering system each year; only half of them leave alive.
 That means that 3-4 million animals are killed each year in shelters across this country.
-Clearly, there are not enough homes for all the dogs in need.
+Clearly, there are not enough homes for all the dogs in need, especially for old dogs.

 How can I find a home for my senior dog?